pelican-plugins/markdown-include/README.md

 License
 -------

-This project is licensed under the AGPL-3.0 license.
+This project is licensed under the terms of the the AGPL-3.0 license.